wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.2.6 - 2015/05/26 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.2
+* Tweak - Changed Permission 777 to 755 for style folder inside the uploads folder
+* Tweak - Chmod 644 for dynamic style and .less files from uploads folder
+* Tweak - Update url of dynamic stylesheet in uploads folder to the format //domain.com/ so it's always is correct when loaded as http or https

 = 1.2.5 - 2015/05/06 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.1
 * Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
 Was returning -1 to js success call-back.